70 Totally Amazing Facts We Learned From Snapple Bottle Caps

 While waiting outside for a Lion's Club Meeting in Leary, Georgia, "he spotted what he called 'the darndest thing I've ever seen' in the sky," according to the History Channel.
 "Carter, as well as 10 to 12 other people who witnessed the same event, described the object as 'very bright [with] changing colors and about the size of the moon.'
 Carter reported that 'the object hovered about 30 degrees above the horizon and moved in toward the earth and away before disappearing into the distance.'"

 #83: Googol is a number (1 followed by 100 zeros).

 Although the word "googol" looks like a misspelling of the name of a popular search engine, it's actually a number—and a staggeringly large one at that.
 If you were to write out a googol, it would be a 1 followed by 100 zeros.
 And it's actually the inspiration for the brand name Google, which was originally called Backrub.

 #990: About 90 percent of all garlic consumed in the U.S. comes from Gilroy, California.

 If you're in the United States and are having a bit—or a lot—of garlic with your meal, there's a good chance that it originally came from Gilroy, California.
 The area grows around 90 percent of the garlic Americans eat, which, the Los Angeles Times reports, is around 150 million pounds per year.
-And for even more trivia, check out these 75 Weird But Wonderful Facts That Will Leave You Totally Amazed.
+And for even more trivia, check out these 50 Facts So Strange You Won't Believe They're True.